Open Web Analytics – How to Install Free OWA Software in 10 Minutes

 However, that software is no longer supported.
 I then turned towards Open Web Analytics, when I had either my own virtual private server or physical web server.
 Then I eventually went back to using shared web hosting from Namecheap.

-I turned to using the Awstats that was already installed.
-Now, I just earlier this year purchased virtual private server space.
-I am going to show you how to install Open Web Analytics.
+I ended up using the Awstats that was already installed on that shared hosting web server.
+Now, I just earlier this year purchased virtual private server space again.
+I am going to show you how to install Open Web Analytics website visitor tracking software.

-This should take you around 10 minutes if you are familiar with the concept of installing software on your own virtual private or dedicated server.
+This should take you around ten minutes if you are familiar with the concept of installing software on your own virtual private or dedicated server.
 I would say in my opinion most shared hosting providers will not give you root access therefore you most likely will not be able to install this website analytics software on shared hosting.
-You will need to download a tarball.
+You will need to download a version of Open Web Analytics software.

-The most recent version is 1.6.2.
+The most recent version of Open Web Analytics is 1.7.8.
 You will need to decompress this tarball.
 It will create a “owa” folder with all the installation files.

-For example /home/user/public_html/.
-Also, you can create a folder off of your website root and upload the folder contents there.
+For example you will want to upload it to your website root directory folder of /home/user/public_html/.
+Also, you can create that folder off of your website root directory and upload the folder contents there.

 /home/user/analytics/owa

-Once you have successfully uploaded the owa folder to your web server, you will be creating a MySQL database.
-You will need to access your MySQL server via command line or with phpMyAdmin.
-Click on “Databases” in phpMyAdmin.
+Once you have successfully uploaded the owa folder to your web server, you will be creating a MySQL which stands for my structured requery language database.
+You will need to access your MySQL server with command line or with phpMyAdmin tool.
+You will want to then click on “Databases” in phpMyAdmin panel.

-The rest of these instructions will assume you are using phpMyAdmin.
+The rest of these instructions will assume you are using phpMyAdmin web panel tool.
 In the “Create a database” field enter in the name of your owa database.
 For example owadb.

 You can either choose a “Collation” type from a drop down menu or just leave that setting alone.
-Now click on “Create” button.
+Now you can click on the “Create” button.
 You have just created the database that Open Web Analytics will be using.

-Place a check box next to at least one already created and configured user.
+You will want to place a check box next to at least one already created and configured user.
 You are giving this MySQL username access privileges to this newly created database.
-Look for “Add privileges on the following database”.
+You can look for “Add privileges on the following database”.

-Choose your newly created owadb database from this drop down list.
-Click on “Check All” next to “Database specific privileges”.
-Now you remove the check next to “GRANT” and click on “Go”.
+You will want to choose your newly created owadb database from this drop down list.
+You can click on “Check All” next to “Database specific privileges”.
+Now you can remove the check next to “GRANT” and then click on “Go”.

-Now you browse to the install path in your web browser.
-For example since I uploaded owa to the website root folder I will need to browse to this path:
+Now you will need to browse to the install path in your web browser.
+For example since I uploaded owa to the website root folder directory, I will need to browse to this path:

 You should see an Open Web Analytics Installer screen.
-Now click on “Let’s Get Started…” to begin this installation.
+Now you can click on “Let’s Get Started…” to begin this installation.
 You should see a “Configuration Settings” screen.

 You should not need to change your “URL of OWA”.
-Type in localhost in “Database Host” field.
-Type in the name of your database in this example owadb into the “Database Name” field.
+You can type in localhost in that “Database Host” field.
+Then you will want to type in the name of your database, for this example, you could type in "owadb" without quotations into the “Database Name” field.

-Under “Site Domain” field enter the domain of the website you are going to track visitors for.
+Under a “Site Domain” field, you will want to enter the domain name of the website you are going to track visitors for.
 This example would be anetcomputers.com.
-Now enter in your email address in case you forget your password for Open Web Analytics.
+Now you can enter in your email address in case you forget your password for Open Web Analytics.

-You are actually creating your admin login for this tool.
-Enter in a password for the email address you just typed in earlier.
-Remember this email address and password will allow you to administrate this website tracking software.
+You are actually creating your administrator login account for this tool.
+You will want to enter in a password for the email address you just typed in earlier.
+Remember, this email address and password will allow you to administrate this website visitor tracking software.

 For example: